The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Getting Started at Kent: What to do now

-You will need your student ID number to enrol.
-This will be emailed to you.
+Online enrolment will open in August.
+You will need your student ID number to enrol and this will be emailed to you.

 Please do not attempt to enrol until you have received your student ID number.